PeARSearch/PeARS-federated/README.md

     python3 install_language.py lc

 where you should replace lc with a language code of your choice.
-For now, we are only supporting English (en) and German (de), but more languages are coming!
+For now, we are only supporting English (en), German (de) and French (fr) but more languages are coming!

 ##### 5. Set up your .env